Sand dune conservation volunteer for the Fylde Sand Dunes Project

 • Planting dune grasses and using chestnut paling and other natural materials to trap wind-blown sand and create new dunes on the foreshore.

 We're looking for enthusiastic volunteers to help in the delivery of our project.
-We hold regular volunteer work parties every Thursday between 10am - 3pm.
+We hold regular volunteer work parties every Wednesday and Thursday so you can commit to helping with just one or both days.

 If you are passionate about your local area and keen to make a difference please get in touch.